voidspooks/mineshaft/README.md

-# mineshaft
+# Mineshaft
-Inspired by Pypa's Virtualenv, mineshaft allows for the creation of isolated Ruby virtual environments.
+Inspired by Pypa's Virtualenv, Mineshaft allows for the creation of isolated Ruby virtual environments.
 It aims to simplify the process of installing and using multiple versions of Ruby.

 ## Installation

-minecart is a Ruby gem, so you will need a working Ruby environment to use it.
+Mineshaft is a Ruby gem, so you will need a working Ruby environment to use it.

 ```bash
 gem install mineshaft